|UEFA Cup winner in 1988|

 CB: Christian Worns (Germany)

-Worns started his career with Waldhof Mannheim but played the majority of his career with Bayer Leverkusen and Borussia Dortmund.
+Christian Worns started his career with Waldhof Mannheim but played the majority of his career with Bayer Leverkusen and Borussia Dortmund.
 He also had a short stint with Paris SG.
-He was capped 66 times by Germany.
+At the international level, he was capped 66 times by Germany.
 He went to European Championship of 1992 and 2004, and the 1998 World Cup Finals.
-He was bypassed by Jurgen Klinsmann for the 2006 World Cup Finals at home.
+However, he was bypassed by Jurgen Klinsmann for the 2006 World Cup Finals at home.

 Jens Nowotny started with Karlsruher SC.
 He played in nearly 300 official games with Bayer Leverkusen in one full decade, helping them reach the 2002 Champions League final.
-He also played for Dinamo Zagreb.
+He also played for Dinamo Zagreb at the end of his career.
 He went to Euro 2000 and 2004, but missed the World Cup Finals in 2002.
 In 2006, he was a part of the World Cup team, playing at home.
-Capped 48 times.
+He was capped 48 times in total.

 CB: Thomas Hörster (Germany)